-I grew up in a log cabin in northern Minnesota.
-Being that we lived in the country, our home was frequently visited by mice.
+I grew up in a log cabin in northern Minnesota and our home was frequently visited by mice.
 Most of the time, our cats controlled the mouse population.
 However, there were times when more were around than normal.
 Once, while buttering a piece of toast, I noticed tiny lick marks and little foot prints all over the butter in the butter dish.
 I did not eat toast that morning.
 On these occasions where the cats were unable to keep up with the mouse population, we would set out snap traps at night.
 Baited, as you may have guessed, with butter.
 At night we would lay in bed and listen to the snapping traps, ridding us of our house mouse problem.
 But you may not want to waste butter, so the following article will offer additional helpful suggestions.

 The house mouse (Mus musculus) is a common nuisance in the homes of people all over the world.
 The average adult mouse is 3–4 inches long from nose to butt.
 The tail adds an additional 2–4 inches.
 House mice have large hairless ears and beady black eyes.
 House mice are, for the most part, nocturnal and are afraid of bright lights.
 However, if they’re hungry enough they’ll explore when it’s light out.
 House mice are opportunist omnivores.
 They will literally eat anything.

 The Baby Mouse